mejonyu/yale-wrapped/README.md

 ## Collaboration Record
 Jonathan Yu - jwy2: Worked on routing and implmented the Spotify Web API call logic.
-Integrated motion sensor functionality into the application.
+Integrated motion sensor functionality into the application, specifically timeout delays.
 Also styled web pages.

 Mike Masamvu - mam462: I worked on the individual webpages using HTML, CSS and javascript.
 I also worked on the motion and integrated the motion with the webpages.
 I also worked on integrating the motion and the speech to text together.